Gapagapi1/Mader-ABC-V2-Music-Dataset-Pipeline/README.md

 Parse ABC files into per-voice token sequences (notes, chords, barlines, durations), attach instrument/category metadata from MuseScore, and log unused tokens and failures.

-`encoder_decoder_utils.py` provides a way to convert ABC from tokenized to valid abc file format.
+`encoder_decoder_utils.py` provides a way to convert between tokenized format and textual ABC file format.

 ### 10) `./scripts/split_abc_tracks.py`

-Split multi-voice ABC files into individual per-track files by detecting `V:` sections, preserving the header, and writing one `track N.abc` per voice for easier playback and dataset verification (using `Starbound Composer` or any other ABC player).
+Split multi-voice ABC files into individual per-track files by detecting `V:` sections, preserving the header, and writing one `track N.abc` per voice for easier playback and dataset verification (using [Starbound Composer](https://www.starboundcomposer.com/) (note that it needs Starbound installed) or any other ABC player).

 ### 11) `./scripts/build_hf_dataset.py` (optional)